 Subcommittee members performed a "test run" of the screening tool and Nomination Form to identify gaps in the tool and to better understand the level of effort that will be required to complete the review.
-This review took place in summer 2011.
-Parry Klassen, Linda Dorn and Debbie Webster provided practices to screen from Ag and wastewater treatment industries.
+This review took place in summer 2011 and screened practices from Ag and wastewater treatment industries.